joaomelo/auth-mech/README.md

           // Let's get out to the login form.
         }
       }
+    authMachine.subscribe(adjusteRoute)

-    const anotherCallback = () => console.log('auth state changed')
+    const dummyCallback = ({status}) => console.log(`auth state changed to ${status}`) authMachine.subscribe(dummyCallback)

-    // you can pass multiple callbacks inside an array const authMachine = new AuthMachine(fireAuth, [authStateChangeCallback, anotherCallback])

-    // pass just one callback
-    // const authMachine = new AuthMachine(fireAuth, authStateChangeCallback)

-    // or none
-    // const authMachine = new AuthMachine(fireAuth)

-    export { authMachine }
+Every call to the `subscribe` method will return an `unsubscribe` function.
+You can call it to terminate the contract.

 ### The Callback Can Be Old News

 But if you are building reactive UIs with something like Vue, React, Angular or Svelte, you probably don't need the callback anymore.

-I will use Vue to exemplify this because it is where I am most comfortable.
+I will use Vue to exemplify because it is where I am most comfortable.
 But, this can be achieved even with vanilla js.

 Let's start by creating our Vue app: